 Disaster Ready Fund important dates

-- Register your interest with GrantHelper
+Register your interest with GrantHelper

 Disaster Ready Fund objectives

-The primary objectives of the DRF include:
+The primary objectives include:

 Projects and expenditure eligible for Disaster Ready Fund support

-- Purchase of land or existing infrastructure.
+- Purchasing of land or majorly commercial (profit-generating) activities.

 See the guidelines for full details of projects eligible for DRF support.